Spring Semester 2021

 The point of the lab is to hone your skills as an observer and to teach you the methods of the field.
 It is vital that you actually examine the specimens yourselves so that you can discern the various features and attributes of the rocks and fossils.

-Please watch the introductory video and read the introductory material on ELMS by the time we meet in lab.
+Please read the introductory material on ELMS by the time we meet in lab.

 If you are having problems, don't be shy; ask for help!